Assessing imbalance in signed brain networks: Setting up the formalism

 \section{Setting up the formalism}

 Let us start by setting up the formalism.
-Since a generic times series can be represented as $\mathbf{X}_i=\{X_{it}\}_{t=1}^T$, a set of $N$ time series whose duration is $T$ will be represented as an $N\times T$ rectangular matrix $\mathbf{X}=\{X_{it}\}$, whose generic entry $X_{it}$ represents the value of the $i$-th time series at time $t$.
-In what follows, we will standardise our time series and replace $X_{it}$ with
+Since a generic times series can be represented as $X_i=\{X_{it}\}_{t=1\dots T}$, a set of $N$ time series whose duration is $T$ will be represented as an $N\times T$ rectangular matrix $\mathbf{X}=\{X_{it}\}_{\substack{i=1\dots N\\t=1\dots T}}$, whose generic entry $X_{it}$ represents the value of the $i$-th time series at time $t$.
+Since time series are typically pre-processed, let us explicitly distinguish the raw values above from the transformed ones (e.g. after standardisation\footnote{In what follows, we will precisely consider time series of standardised \emph{residuals} (see section \hyperlink{sec:IX}{VIII}).}) and indicate the (value of the) $i$-th random variable at time $t$ with the symbol $w_{it}$.
+Since $w_{it}$ can be either \emph{positive} or \emph{negative}, to ease mathematical manipulations, let us employ Iverson's brackets - a notation ensuring all quantities of interest are non-negative~\cite{gallo2024testing} - and define